Kicking Off Your 2018 Property Search

-This might be the easiest part of the mission or the hardest.
+This might be the easiest part of the mission, or the hardest.

-A relative beginner will pick a property that they like, and that fits their criteria… while an experienced buyer will nitpick dozens of properties (or more) over a period of weeks (or more) before they settle on something.
+A relative beginner will pick a property that they like and that fits their criteria… while an experienced buyer will nitpick dozens of properties (or more) over a period of weeks (or more) before they settle on something.
 At least that’s been my personal experience with my own buying trips.

 Here are a few things to keep in mind:

-- Keep track of the cost per square meter of each property, so you can spot the outliers.
-I like to keep a spreadsheet with prices, sizes, costs per square meter, Homeowner Association fees, and property taxes for easy reference and comparison.
+- Keep track of the cost per square meter of each property so you can spot the outliers.
+I like to keep a spreadsheet with prices, sizes, costs per square meter, homeowner association fees, and property taxes for easy reference and comparison.

 - Remember that the real estate business abroad is often far different than it is back home.
 In Medellín, everyone I worked with was professional and honest.
-In Uruguay (which is noted for its honest culture) I had realtors inflate the owners’ asking prices by as much as 30%.
+In Uruguay, (which is noted for its honest culture) I had agents inflate the owners’ asking prices by as much as 30%.
 To get a feel for what you might encounter overseas, have a look at a previous article on real estate agents abroad.

 - If you’re planning on renting out your property, interview a property/rental manager or two.
 They’ll be happy to point out the locations where they could use more rentals… and in my experience, there’s no better way to find out.

 - Get a handle on remodeling costs by asking a local real estate agent.
 If you end up seeing a fixer-upper with potential, you’ll be glad to have those costs on hand.